muireall/github.io/content/heat.md

 This isn't a consequence of models being tweaked to match observations, but rather a very natural physical result.
 If we simplify as much as possible, [power radiated by a black body scales with temperature to the 4th power](https://en.wikipedia.org/wiki/Stefan%E2%80%93Boltzmann_law).
 So [increasing an equilibrium temperature from 50 °C to 51 °C takes over twice the power of an increase from 0 °C to 1 °C, all else equal.](https://www.wolframalpha.com/input?i=%28353%5E3%29%2F%28273%5E3%29)

-Physical models still have some bias favoring record highs compared with observation, even accounting for the warm 1930s. {{ cite(context = "Increased maximum temperature also comes with increased cooling from evapotranspiration, depending on precipitation; these models have more precipitation than observed, enough so to account for the remaining bias.", ref = "[Meehl et al. (2016)](https://www.pnas.org/doi/full/10.1073/pnas.1606117113)" ) }}
+Physical models still have some bias favoring record highs compared with observation, even accounting for the warm 1930s. {{ cite(context = "Increased maximum temperature also comes with increased cooling from evapotranspiration, depending on precipitation; these models have less precipitation than observed, enough so to account for the remaining bias.", ref = "[Meehl et al. (2016)](https://www.pnas.org/doi/full/10.1073/pnas.1606117113)" ) }}

 Unfortunately, this doesn't mean that global warming just means milder winter nights.
 Even if hot days warm less than cold nights, the difference is most pronounced for these record-breaking single-day extremes.
 There's plenty of room for heat waves beyond what life in a region has adapted to.

 ## Extreme heat is still getting worse

-Koonin ends the chapter:
+Koonin ends the chapter:{% note() %} p.
+110 {% end %}

 > In short, I would summarize the data on extreme temperatures with the following statement.
 It has far less headline potential than that from the